Hang on while we load the rest of the page...

 Like most people, you probably ran inside when the thunderstorm hit, Saturday.
 At Sam's Club in Evergreen Park, however, competitive barbecue teams let the meat and thunder sizzle.

-Who'd of thought barbecuing would become a professional sport?
+Who'd of thought barbecuing would become ?
 Probably not your average Joe flipping ribs in his backyard.
 But for hundreds of teams competing professionally around the United States this year, barbecuing is as much a sport as football, and they've got the Inaugural Sam's Club National BBQ Tour to prove it.

 “We cook throughout the year,” said Ron Lewen, who teamed up with his wife, Amy, two-and-a-half years ago.
 The Lewens go by the name Captain Ron's Brew-n-Que, and they've been traveling across the country for competitions since they first realized they could.